hackoregon/data-science-pet-containers/README.md

 This service is based on the Anaconda, Inc. (formerly Continuum) `miniconda3` image: <https://hub.docker.com/r/continuumio/miniconda3/>.
-I've added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as "root".
+I’ve added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as “root”.

 The `jupyter` user has a Conda environment, also called `jupyter`.
 To keep the image size manageable, only the `jupyter` package is installed.

 By default the Jupyter notebook server starts when Docker brings up the service.
 Type `docker logs containers_miniconda_1`.
-You'll see something like this:
+You’ll see something like this:

     $ docker logs containers_miniconda_1